Linda Duncan: 2008 election as MP

 On election night, October 14, the results showed Jaffer as the leader, by 1,000 votes with over half the polls reporting.
 Jaffer delivered his victory speech around 10 p.m. and several people had projected Jaffer had been reelected.
 However, late polls, which included residences around the University of Alberta, put Duncan ahead.
 Following a few days of silence and after his fiancée, fellow Conservative Member of Parliament Helena Guergis, flew to Edmonton and quietly married him, Jaffer conceded defeat to Duncan.
-With a 463-vote margin, Duncan became the only non-Conservative MP in Alberta, and the first NDP member from the province since 1988.
+With a 463-vote margin, Duncan became the only non-Conservative MP in Alberta, and the first NDP member from the province since Ross Harvey was elected at Edmonton East in 1988.

-During the ensuing 40th Canadian Parliament Duncan was promoted to the NDP front bench as critic for the environment.
-In the Parliament's aborted first session she strongly opposed the government's proposed fiscal update, especially the proposed changes to pay equity claims, four-year wage cap, and suspension of the right to strike for federal employees.
-She supported the proposed coalition government and condemned the Prime Minister, Stephen Harper, for labeling the coalition government as "treasonous" and "criminal".
+During the subsequent 40th Canadian Parliament, Layton named Duncan to the NDP front bench as critic for the environment.
+In the Parliament's aborted first session, she strongly opposed the government's proposed fiscal update, especially the proposed changes to pay equity claims, four-year wage cap, and suspension of the right to strike for federal employees.
+She supported the proposed coalition government, in which arrangement the NDP and Bloc Québécois would have supported the Liberals, whose leader Stéphane Dion would have become Prime Minister.
+Duncan condemned Prime Minister Stephen Harper for labelling the coalition government as "treasonous" and "criminal".
 When Parliament resumed in January 2009, Duncan sat as a member of the House Standing Committee on Environment and Sustainable Development.
 She supported Ecojustice and the Sierra Club's lawsuit against the government's waiver of federal environmental assessment reviews on infrastructure projects arguing that it required an act of Parliament, rather than the Conservative government's Order in Council.
 She vocally supported the opposition's Corporate Accountability of Mining, Oil and Gas Corporations in Developing Countries Act that would hold Canadian companies accountable in Canadian courts for human rights and environmental abuses committed in other countries.
 Duncan introduced three bills into during the second and third sessions: the first proposing that the third Friday of February be declared National Hockey Day, the second establishing an Environmental Bill of Rights, and the third would have amended the Criminal Code to restrict the use of hand-held telecommunications devices while driving.
 On a private member's bill to abolish the federal gun registry, Linda Duncan was the only MP from Alberta who voted against abolishing the gun registry.